-Sleeping can become a problem when we have little time to stop, our diet is unhealthy or we eat foods that can impair sleep.
+Sleeping can become a problem when we have little time to stop, our diet is unhealthy or we eat foods that can harm sleep.

-For bad sleep it doesn't take much.
-Sometimes, maintaining a certain habit, no matter how small, can ruin a restful night.
+A bad sleep doesn't take much.
+Sometimes, maintaining a certain habit, however small it may be, can throw away a good night sleep.
 Sleep well is often the real challenge.

-Sleep deprivation is related to the onset of of various health problems:
+Sleep deprivation is related to the appearance of various health problems:

-That's why sleep well it is essential for you to have a good quality of life and prevent diseases, allowing you to give your best every day.
+That's why sleep well it is essential to have a good quality of life and prevent diseases, allowing you to give your best every day.

 Poor diet can be one of the causes or consequences of insomnia.
-At first glance, the relationship between sleeping poorly and the way you eat may not be that intuitive.
-So let's explain to you, in a simple way, how it all happens.
+At first glance, the relationship between poor sleep and the way you eat may not be so intuitive.
+Therefore, we will explain to you, in a simple way, how everything happens.

-These two concepts are directly linked, working like a vicious cycle: lack of sleep can significantly impair your motivation for day-to-day challenges, causing the desire to eat less healthy foods to increase considerably.
+These two concepts are directly linked, functioning as a vicious cycle: lack of sleep can greatly impair your motivation for day-to-day challenges, making the desire to eat less healthy foods increase considerably.

 On the other hand, the worse your food choices are, the more likely you are to spend more sleepless nights.

-Whenever sleep is insufficient, there is a greater tendency to follow less correct eating routines, like:
+Whenever sleep is insufficient, there is a greater tendency to follow less correct eating routiness, like:

-- Eat emotionally when you are stressed or sad
+- eating emotionally, when you are stressed or sad

-- Eating foods high in refined fats and sugars, which are an open door to weight gain
+- eating foods high in refined fats and sugars, which are an easy way to weight gain

-All of this leads to the loss of the balance between the hormones that control hunger, increasing appetite, weight, and the likelihood of developing diseases such as type 2 diabetes.
+All this causes the balance between hormones that control hunger to be lost, increasing appetite, weight, and the likelihood of diseases such as, for example, type 2 diabetes.

-If you are one of those people with no fixed time for a meal or if you feel that your nights are not of the quality you would like, maybe it is time to rethink your routines.
+If you're one of those people who don't have a set time for meals or if you feel that your evenings don't have the quality you'd like, maybe it's time to rethink your routines.

 The lower the quality of sleep, the lower your physical and mental availability.

-For your body to function correctly and this translates into better nights sleep, you should favor foods low in calories and rich in nutrients, as well as those that help you have restful nights:
+In order for your body to function properly and this translates into better nights sleep, you should favor foods that are low in calories and rich in nutrients, as well as those that help you have peaceful nights.

 Milk and derivatives

-Drink a glass of milk before bedtime can give you a good night's sleep.
-Dairy products contain tryptophan and calcium, which influence the production of melatonin, the hormone that induces sleep and increases sleep quality.
+Drink a glass of milk before sleep it can give you a good night's sleep.
+Dairy products contain tryptophan and calcium, which influence the production of melatonin, the hormone that induces sleep and increases its quality.
 When melatonin production is altered, your sleep pattern changes and this can increase irritation and sensitivity.

-Egg yolks also contain calcium, tryptophan and iron, the three great allies of sleep.
-Iron deficiency, in addition to promoting tiredness and other health problems, makes your nights more restless, keeping you alert when you should be sleeping and causing drowsiness during the day.
+Egg yolk also contains calcium, tryptophan and iron, the three great allies of sleep.
+Iron deficiency, in addition to promoting tiredness and other health problems, makes your nights more restless, keeping you alert at times when you should be sleeping and causing drowsiness during the day.

-Vegetables are foods that should be consumed daily, as they are the cornerstones of a healthy and balanced diet.
+Vegetables must be consumed on a daily basis, as they are the pillars of a healthy and balanced diet.

-In addition to containing potassium, bananas have a lot of vitamin B6, which plays an important role in preventing insomnia - the word you want to take from your dictionary.
+In addition to containing potassium, bananas have a large amount of vitamin B6, which plays an important role in preventing insomnia - the word you'll want to take out of your dictionary.

-Certain foods are harder to digest, which can disrupt your sleep routines.
-However, there are others that may not be heavy enough to make you sleepy, keeping your mind active and awake.
+Certain foods are harder to digest, which can disrupt your sleep routines keeping your mind active and awake.

-We don't want to be a spoilsport, but we don't there is a perfect answer for what not eat before bed.
-Still, there are foods you should avoid if your goal is sleep well:
+We don't want to be a killjoy, but we don't there is a perfect answer to what not eat before sleep.
+Even though there are foods you should avoid if your goal is to sleep well:

 Coffee, Black Tea and Green Tea

-These drinks will not help you, as they are highly stimulating, preventing you from relaxing.
-They work as an alarm clock as they won't let you sleep.
+These drinks will not help you, because they are highly stimulating, preventing you from relaxing.
+They work like an alarm clock, as they won't let you sleep.

 These types of drinks also stimulate the brain.
-They may encourage sleep onset, but your rest is likely to be of very poor quality.
+They may favor the onset of sleep, but it is very likely that your rest will be of very poor quality.

-It is often thought that alcohol makes you more drowsy, but it actually has a much more harmful effect than you might think.
-It has the power to “split sleep” because it increases the risk of pauses in breathing and prevents your body from completely relaxing.
+It is often thought that alcohol makes you drowsy, but in fact it has a much more harmful effect than you might think.
+It has the power to “split sleep”, because it increases the risk of pauses in breathing and prevents your body from fully relaxing.

-Foods that contain a lot of sugar, such as chocolate, will contribute to your having more problems sleeping.
+Foods that contain a lot of sugar, such as chocolate, will make you have more problems sleeping.

-In this case, as your body receives large doses of sugar, it will have to work faster to digest it, making your agitation grow and sleep is no longer the priority.
+In this case, as your body receives large doses of sugar, it will have to work faster to digest it, making your agitation grow and sleeping no longer a priority.

 Potato and Pasta

-Eating foods rich in protein and carbohydrates before bed, such as potatoes and pasta, will cause your body to produce insulin to process them.
-This will occupy your body and therefore you will feel greater difficulty in sleeping.
+Eating foods high in protein and carbohydrates before bed, such as potatoes and pasta, will trigger your body to produce insulin to process them.
+This will occupy your organism and therefore you will feel more difficulty sleeping.